event-storm/react-event-storm/README.md

 ## API

 **useStorm**
-**useStorm** provides a simple hook that wraps the store's `subscribe` method.
+**useStorm** provides a simple hook that wraps the storm's `subscribe` method.
-**It will automatically unsubscribe the component from the store changes on unmount**.
+**It will automatically unsubscribe the component from the storm changes on unmount**.

 ## What is a Subscription

 Generally saying subscription is receiving some information(maybe something) over some agreement.
 In the case of computer science, there are some patterns based on this logic(mainly it is popular in event-driven design systems).
-As you can expect the library is providing a subscription functionality to allow subscription on store segments information.
+As you can expect the library is providing a subscription functionality to allow subscription on storm segments information.

 ## The problem

 Imagine a react application.
-You have a component and it is subscribed to store.
+You have a component and it is subscribed to storm.
 It is using `sizes` and `cards` properties.
 The `cards` are used to render a list.
 Let's imagine you want to save in backend the provided `sizes` for clicked `card`.
 So, the `sizes` information is used whenever you are clicking on a particular `card`.
-In most store managers(e.g. Overmind, Redux) your component will be updated on `sizes` change even if the user will never click to the list.
+In most storm managers(e.g. Overmind, Redux) your component will be updated on `sizes` change even if the user will never click to the list.
-To avoid unnecassary renders, you'll need to directly access the store in your `card`'s click event handler.
+To avoid unnecassary renders, you'll need to directly access the storm in your `card`'s click event handler.
 Which is most probably not the solution you're looking for.
-With the workarround you'll get store usage in a "react-way" as usual, also in a "none react-way"(accessing the store diretly, not via `useStorm` or some other hook).
+With the workarround you'll get storm usage in a "react-way" as usual, also in a "none react-way"(accessing the storm diretly, not via `useStorm` or some other hook).
 Also, worth nothing that you'll have components where you need more than one handler.
-So you'll need to duplicate the code that accesses the store.
+So you'll need to duplicate the code that accesses the storm.

 ## The Solution